SoftwareOutlook/ASEArch-Test-Codes/README.md

 -ng <nx> <ny> <nz>       set the global gris sizes

 -nb <bx> <by> <bz>       set the computational block size, relevant for blocked model and GPU kernels.
-                         Notes: 1) no sanity checks tests are done, you are on your own.
+                         Notes: 1) only a few sanity checks tests are done, you are on your own.
-                                2) for blocked model the OpenMP parallelism is done over computational blocks.
-One must ensure that there enough work for all threads by setting suitable block sizes.
+                                2) for the blocked algorithm the OpenMP parallelism is done over computational blocks, i.e. a block is updated by one threads.
+				   One must ensure that there is
+                                   enough work for all threads by setting suitable block sizes.
                                    The basic rule for block size should be